heisenware/react-advanced-state-hook/README.md

 #### Options

 - **`initial`** (any)
   The initial value to use if no value is found in storage.
-This value is now **eagerly written** to storage on mount if storage is empty.
+This value is **eagerly written** to storage on mount if storage is empty.

 - **`debounce`** (number)
   Debounce delay in milliseconds.
 Applies only to persistence and notifications, not the local UI update.